rosariosamueld/physio-data-pipeline/README.md

 This project demonstrates a reproducible Python pipeline for processing metabolic cart data to calculate **running economy** and **net metabolic power** using physiologically accepted methods.

-The workflow reflects procedures commonly used in exercise physiology and biomechanics research, including net oxygen consumption calculations and steady-state window averaging.
+The workflow reflects procedures commonly used in exercise physiology and biomechanics research, including net oxygen consumption calculations, steady-state window averaging, and exploratory statistical modeling.

 The pipeline supports:

 - Multi-subject metabolic data ingestion
 - Windowed extraction of steady-state rest and running phases
 - Committee-standard calculations of:
   - Net VO₂
   - Running economy (mL·kg⁻¹·min⁻¹)
   - Net metabolic power (W·kg⁻¹)
-- Subject-level summary export
+- Subject-level summary metric export
+- Regression modeling of speed–metabolic cost relationships
+- Interactive visualization via Streamlit:
-- VO₂ time-series visualization
+  - VO₂ time-series with confidence bands
+  - Per-subject metric panels
+  - Cross-subject run-phase comparisons
+  - Power-based filtering and CSV export

 This repository is structured as a lightweight, reproducible analysis pipeline suitable for use in research and clinical data workflows.